-- the population of Northern Ireland by age and sex
+- the population of Northern Ireland by age and sex;

-- the number of households for Northern Ireland
+- the number of households for Northern Ireland.

-Census 2021 Second Release: Univariate Main Statistics
+Census 2021 Second Release: Main Statistics

-The current table specifications for the second release are provided in the "Univariate tables" tab of Census 2021 pre-defined table specifications (XLSX, 148KB).
+The current planned table specifications for the second release are provided in Census 2021 draft table specifications for main statistics (Excel, 172 KB).
 The table specifications will be subject to update as table layouts are finalised.

 - country of birth